RandDevs/RandDevs/README.md

 - [Trailerrr](https://randdevs.github.io/Trailerrr/): Website for searching new movies and their trailers.
 - [SkyCast](https://randdevs.github.io/Weather-Web-App/): Website to predict the weather in your city.

-Feel free to explore my repositories to see my coding journey and contributions.
+Feel free to explore my repositories to see my coding journey.

 ## Contact Me